Britain sets out legal basis for drone killings

 -

-Britain sets out legal basis for drone killingsBy AFPJanuary 11, 2017Latest : World
+Britain sets out legal basis for drone killingsJanuary 12, 2017Print : World

 LONDON: Britain on Wednesday set out the legal basis for drone strikes against terror suspects overseas, saying new technology meant some terror attacks were developing too quickly for traditional law enforcement to react.

-The government´s policy has come under scrutiny since an unprecedented RAF drone attack killed two Britons fighting with Daesh in Syria in August 2015.
+The government’s policy has come under scrutiny since an unprecedented RAF drone attack killed two Britons fighting with the Islamic State group in Syria in August 2015.

 In a major speech, Wright will set out how decisions are taken when Britain can act in “self-defence”, including assessments of the immediacy, nature and probability of the suspected attack.